 SECTION 2.
 Composition and Election.
-The Executive Committee shall consist of the President as Chairman, Vice President, Secretary, and Treasurer.
+The Executive Committee shall consist of the President as Chairman, Vice President & Program Chair, Vice President of Communications, Secretary, and Treasurer.

 SECTION 3.
 Quorum – Call of Meetings.
 A majority of the Executive Committee shall constitute a quorum at any duly called meeting of the Committee.
 The President shall call such meetings of the Executive Committee as the business of the Corporation may require, or any two (2) members of the Executive Committee may call for a meeting of the Committee

 SECTION 4.
 Vacancies.
 Any vacancy occurring on the Executive committee shall be filled in the manner provided in Article VI, Section 4.